Layers of the Heart Wall

 Structure of the heart valves

-- Lamina epithelialis (one-layer squamous endothelium)
+- Lamina epithelialis (single-layer squamous endothelium)

 - Basal lamina